michaelkoller/vacesimulator/README.md

   * In the same inspector window, set a path for the recordings, see below
 ![Recording settings](readme-resources/manager-settings.PNG)
   * In the hierarchy, find PlayerWithAvatar --> SteamVRObjects --> Tracker
-    * In its inspector, check the device index of the tracker and choose the correct number
+    * In its inspector, make sure the device index of the tracker is 3
   * Make sure "Playback" is unchecked, click "Play" (the triangle) in the top

 ## How to Interact